tengstrand/lein-polylith/readme.md

     - checks for circular dependencies and stops if found.
     - calculates what components and bases to process based on what has changed since the last successful build.
-    - calls 'sync all' and makes sure that all dependencies in project.clj files are in sync.
+    - calls 'sync' and makes sure that all dependencies in project.clj files are in sync.
     - AOT compile changed components, bases and systems to check that they compile and fulfill public interfaces.